×

 • Quechua is spoken as a national language in: Bolivia, Ecuador, Peru.

 You will also get to know the continents where Thai and Quechua speaking countries lie.
-Based on the number of people that speak these languages, the position of Thai language is 47 and position of Quechua language is not available.
+Based on the number of people that speak these languages, the position of Thai language is 47 and position of Quechua language is 23.
 Find all the information about these languages on Thai and Quechua.

 Thai and Quechua Language History